-Table 8.2: Level of Service Standards Service Level of Service Standard Potable Water 110 gallons per capita per day (residential) 150 gallons of wastewater per 1,000 sq. ft. per day (non-residential), except that: schools shall have a level of service standard of 18 gpd per student; hotels shall have a level of service standard of 100 gpd per room; and parks shall have a level of service standard of 10 gpd per visitor Policy CIE 1.2.2 The Land Development Regulations shall provide for the timely completion and maintenance of the capital improvements required by the Plan.
-Objective CIE 1.3 Demonstrate the City's ability to provide the needed improvements identified in this Plan and to manage the land development process so that public facility needs created by development orders do not exceed the ability of the City to fund or require these facilities.
-Policy CIE 1.3.1 In coordination with SID, ensure that new development bears a proportionate cost for public facility improvements by utilizing a variety of mechanisms to assess and collect impact fees, mobility fees, dedications and/or contributions from private development.
-Policy CIE 1.3.2 Maintain and improve, as part of the Land Development Regulations, a concurrency management system for wastewater, solid waste, drainage, and potable water.
-The concurrency management system shall require that: a) A development order or permit is issued subject to the condition that, at the time of the issuance of a certificate of occupancy or its functional equivalent, the necessary public facilities and services are in place and available to serve the new development; or
+Service Level of Service Standard Potable Water 110 gallons per capita per day (residential) 150 gallons of wastewater per 1,000 sq. ft. per day (non-residential), except that: schools shall have a level of service standard of 18 gpd per student; hotels shall have a level of service standard of 100 gpd per room; and parks shall have a level of service standard of 10 gpd per visitor

-Table 8.2: Level of Service Standards
+The Land Development Regulations shall provide for the timely completion and maintenance of the capital improvements required by the Plan.

+Demonstrate the City's ability to provide the needed improvements identified in this Plan and to manage the land development process so that public facility needs created by development orders do not exceed the ability of the City to fund or require these facilities.

+In coordination with SID, ensure that new development bears a proportionate cost for public facility improvements by utilizing a variety of mechanisms to assess and collect impact fees, mobility fees, dedications and/or contributions from private development.

+Maintain and improve, as part of the Land Development Regulations, a concurrency management system for wastewater, solid waste, drainage, and potable water.
+The concurrency management system shall require that:

+a) A development order or permit is issued subject to the condition that, at the time of the issuance of a certificate of occupancy or its functional equivalent, the necessary public facilities and services are in place and available to serve the new development; or

-- b) At the time the development order or permit is issued, the necessary facilities, services are guaranteed in an enforceable development agreement, pursuant to Section 163.3220-3243, Florida Statutes, to be in place and available to serve the new development at the time of the issuance of a certificate of occupancy or its functional equivalent; or - c) At the time of the issuance of a certificate of occupancy or its functional equivalent the necessary facilities, services and supply shall be in place and available to serve the new development. - Policy CIE 1.3.4 Require developers to provide public facilities such as drainage, roads, water and wastewater lines, that are not otherwise being provided by SID.
-These facilities shall be designed and constructed according to City and SID standards. - Policy CIE 1.3.5 In coordination with SID, periodically evaluate the fees, assessments, and exactions necessary to balance the capital improvements needs and available revenue sources.
+- b) At the time the development order or permit is issued, the necessary facilities, services are guaranteed in an enforceable development agreement, pursuant to Section 163.3220-3243, Florida Statutes, to be in place and available to serve the new development at the time of the issuance of a certificate of occupancy or its functional equivalent; or - c) At the time of the issuance of a certificate of occupancy or its functional equivalent the necessary facilities, services and supply shall be in place and available to serve the new development.

+Require developers to provide public facilities such as roads, water and wastewater lines, that are not otherwise being provided by SID.
+These facilities shall be designed and constructed according to City and SID standards.

+In coordination with SID, periodically evaluate the fees, assessments, and exactions necessary to balance the capital improvements needs and available revenue sources.